p100mma/hcrs_omics/README.md

         #(...)
         Rscript --no-save nPC_comparison_table.R 5

+We have run this part in parallel using HPC system.
 One can run `run_comp_tables.script` instead, which will execute those commands one-by-one in a sequential manner.
+Running in that manner might take some time.

         ./run_comp_tables.script